altanai/tunnel-path-selection/draft-altanai-tsv-multipath_nested_tunnels.md

 The proposal is to standardize an algorithm that computes multiple available options and decides whether, on-demand tunnels are created (via  MASQUE, IPSec, SSH, GRE other proprietary protocols such as AutoVPN), an existing set of tunnels be reused or any other route, based on the current network dynamics and vulnerability of the traffic.
 Standardized Path selection decision making making algorithm would ensure same treatment of the stream across heterogeneous networks.

-Input Datapoints for the algorithm :
+A suggestive, non-exhaustive list of input datapoints for the algorithm :

-1. Entropy headers
-Entropy headers are extension to traditional packet header that include information about the randomness of rthe packet's payload.
-These help distributing traffic more evenly in a a ultipath network, mitigating the risk of hotspots and potential congestion points.
+1. Bandwith which can be obtained to bandwith estimation algorithms or implied by other metrics such as BandWidth Delay product(BDP) or even observed instantenous throughput that forms the core of many Congestion-control algorithms.
-2. Provisioning domains
+2. Provisioning domains (PvD)
-3. Network state :
+3. Network state : Telemetrics data about the health of the network.
  YANG models telemetry information
 4. Vulnerabilty of Data : End to end encrypted data would have a low vulnerabilty score than plaintext data.
 5. Time sensitivity of data : Many drafts and proposals reserve networ resources or prioritze critical support traffic such as E911.
 While the time sensitivity is subjected to application's decision and a machine learning models can be supervised to classify imposters, the proposed algorithm does not suggest a way to compute this value itself.
-6.
-7. carbon footprint is an optional data point that may be added to algorithim.
+6. carbon footprint is an optional data point that may be added to algorithim.
 The data for the carbon footprint can be based on multiple factors which may include Datacenter's carbon footprint, energy grid's instantenous carbon footprint for fuel mix, sender's application or network provider's carbon footprint among other options.
-8.

-On the other hand the cons may include ambuiguity
+7. Cost or available credits

+Prior work that standardized algorithms for networking Happy Eyeballs [RFC6555, RFC8305,]  algorithm for dual-stack hosts

 ## Design goals